BU URBAN Internship Course

 - Review Syllabus and discuss timing

-- Assignment(s) for next class on June 10:
+- Assignment(s) for next class:

 - Complete pre-internship self-assessment if you have started your internship already